Home » History » Index

 Hal Duncan works in the Patrol Aid Room.

-Current patrollers Larry Cox and Ron Wilson were among the contingent that put Willamette’s poma lift behind them and headed for Hoodoo and its up-town chairlift in 1979.
+Patrollers Larry Cox and Ron Wilson were among the contingent that put Willamette’s poma lift behind them and headed for Hoodoo and its up-town chairlift in 1979.

 During their absence, the Satagaj family purchased the ski area.
 The new owners got Willamette Pass up and running, and headed in the right direction.
 But like previous operators, they ran the place on a shoestring.

-“Lois Satagaj had a little restaurant there (the Summit House, in what is now the patrol building), and Rick ran the mountain,” Duncan says.
+“Lois Satagaj had a little restaurant there (the Summit House, in what is now the patrol building), and Rick ran the mountain,” Duncan said.
 “They did the best job they could possibly do, without any money.”

 During the 1981-82 season, the Satagaj family took on Charles Wiper, Jr., and his family as partners, and the Willamette Pass Ski Corporation was formed.
 The following summer — in the first of several investments by the Wipers — a double chairlift was installed to carry skiers for the first time to the top of Eagle Peak.